Not Just Mother Nature: How Climate Change is Making Disasters Unnatural

 What are hurricanes and how can climate change make them worse?

-In the past two weeks, Hurricanes Helene and Milton made landfall in the United States, battering Florida, traveling inland to North Carolina, and leaving a trail of destruction that stretched all the way up to Kentucky.
+A few weeks ago, Hurricanes Helene and Milton made landfall in the United States, battering Florida, traveling inland to North Carolina, and leaving a trail of destruction that stretched all the way up to Kentucky.
 It may feel like damaging weather events are getting more intense — and the truth is, many of them are.
 Climate change is making the world hotter and making extreme weather more extreme.

 Hurricanes often begin their life as tropical thunderstorms, absorbing warm, moist air over the ocean.
 The warm air is a source of energy, powering strong winds to rotate in a circle.
 When wind speeds reach 74 mph, the tropical storm becomes a hurricane.